agentrickard/workbench_access/README.md

 # Developer Notes

 ## Access Controls
-Workbench Access applies to all content entities if you use the taxonomy scheme, the menu scheme only works for nodes.
+Workbench Access applies to all content entities if you use the Taxonomy scheme, the Menu scheme only works for nodes.

 By design, Workbench Access never _allows_ access.
 It only responds with `neutral` or `deny`.
 The intention is that normal editing permissions should